 We’re seeing music artists stand up to record labels for a larger cut, and some opting to become independent.
 DeFi is slowly taking over banking and finance.
 Streaming platforms like YouTube, Netflix, and Spotify are cutting out cable/radio and allowing for more choice whenever, wherever.
 Twitter is amplifying smaller voices over mainstream traditional media.
 Power and influence in leagues such as the NFL and NBA are spreading from large owners to the players.

 Hardware and media platforms are tightening privacy to give more power and choice to its users.
 Healthcare, one of the oldest industries in the world, is only now shifting focus towards a patient-centered decentralized healthcare model with new technologies such as telemedicine.
 Increase in renewable energy is decentralizing energy output away from the traditional grid.

-This technology may resulting in better creators since it allows the fans (who consume the content) to decide whether or not to invest.
-It will result in the low demand artists to naturally fade and the brands with high demand to grow—sort of like natural selection.
+This technology may result in better creators since it allows the fans (who consume the content) to decide whether or not to invest.
+It will result in the low-demand artists to naturally fade and the brands with high demand to grow—sort of like natural selection.